TheOriginalGeez/Cupid/README.md

 ### READ THE [FAQ](https://github.com/TheOriginalGeez/Cupid/blob/master/FAQ.md)

-**Read this while it's installing, read each section twice as you're going through it.
-It's a big readme and every part is very important and reading this as carefully as possible will save you a lot of time.**
+**Read this readme carefully please.
+It's a big readme, every part is important and reading this as carefully as possible will save you a lot of time.**

 # What To Expect